simonedeblasio/limecrm/GetAccept-v2/Install/test-of-workflow.md

 4. Send the document to a colleague

 ## After sendout
-1. Create a todo by pressing the todu-button
+1. Create a todo by pressing the todo button
 2. Check so the workflow is restarting it self.